GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     Open the code file and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
     - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **Client**.
-    - The **Train_Model** function creates a new training iteration for the project and waits for training to complete.

 5. Return the integrated terminal for the **train-without-labels** folder, and enter the following command to run the program:

     **C#**